Colex317/citibike-challenge/README.md

 **Seasonal Comparison:**

-A core objective of this analysis is to compare Citibike usage between winter and summer months.
+A core objective of this analysis is to compare Citibike usage between a winter and a summer month.
 This allows us to understand seasonal variations in bike-sharing behavior, which is critical for optimizing bike availability and maintenance schedules.

 **Impact of the COVID-19 Pandemic:**